ibm-cloud-docs/account/index.md

 You can work with [{{site.data.keyword.Bluemix_notm}} Sales](https://www.ibm.com/cloud?contactmodule){: external} to renew your subscription account.

-## Pay as you go with Committed Use billing model
+## Enterprise Savings Plan billing model
 {: #commit-model-account}

-{{site.data.keyword.cloud_notm}} customers can sign up for the Pay as you go with Committed Use billing model.
+{{site.data.keyword.cloud_notm}} customers can sign up for the Enterprise Savings Plan billing model.
 With this billing model, you commit to spend a certain amount on {{site.data.keyword.Bluemix_notm}} and you also receive discounts across the platform.
 You are billed monthly based on your usage and you continue to receive a discount even after you reach your committed amount.
-For more information about the billing model, see [Pay as you go with Committed Use pricing model](/docs/billing-usage?topic=billing-usage-committed-use).
+For more information about the billing model, see [Enterprise Savings Plan pricing model](/docs/billing-usage?topic=billing-usage-committed-use).

 ## Lite account
 {: #liteaccount}